Alaneel/SC4021/README.md

 # EV Opinion Search Engine

-A comprehensive search engine for analyzing and exploring opinions about electric vehicles from social media platforms.
+A comprehensive search engine for analyzing and exploring opinions about electric vehicles from news sources worldwide.

 ## Overview

 The EV Opinion Search Engine is a specialized tool for collecting, analyzing, and searching public opinions about electric vehicles.
 It combines web crawling, information retrieval, sentiment analysis, and topic modeling to provide a complete solution for understanding consumer perceptions of EVs.

 Key features:
-- Crawls and collects EV-related opinions from X (Twitter)
+- Crawls and collects EV-related articles from news sources via News API
 - Indexes content for fast and efficient searching
 - Analyzes sentiment (positive, negative, neutral)
 - Identifies topics and entities mentioned in opinions